aaryaman11/sqlmate/README.md

 Here are some examples of the types of plain text input that the app can convert into SQL:

-..* "Show me all customers who have made a purchase in the last 30 days" **"Find all orders that contain at least 5 items" **"Delete all products that are out of stock"
+* "Show me all customers who have made a purchase in the last 30 days"

+* "Find all orders that contain at least 5 items"

+* "Delete all products that are out of stock"

 The app will generate SQL code that performs the appropriate queries based on your input.